INTERVIEWS

 WHY SO MANY DIFFERENT INSTRUMENTS?

-Actually I love the colour of sound and changing it according to what is happening musically at the moment.
+Actually I love the colour of sound and changing it according to what is

-I now have wood, gourd, skin, clay and metal(s) and voice and access to MIDI instruments and samples.
+and metal(s) and voice and access to MIDI instruments and samples.

-HATE TO ASK YOU BUT WHAT KIND OF DRUM STICKS DO YOU USE,
+HATE TO ASK YOU BUT WHAT KIND OF DRUM STICKS

-THEY SEEM VERY THIN?
+DO YOU USE, THEY SEEM VERY THIN?

 Actually they are not drumsticks, they are Wok cooking sticks.